Hale Boggs: Early life and education

 Boggs was born in Long Beach in Harrison County on the Mississippi Gulf Coast, the son of Claire Josephine (Hale) and William Robertson "Will" Boggs.
 Boggs was educated at Tulane University where he received a bachelor's degree in journalism in 1934 and a law degree in 1937.
 He first practiced law in New Orleans but soon became a leader in the movement to break the power of the political machine of U.S. Senator Huey Long, who was assassinated in 1935.
 Long had previously broken the power of New Orleans politicians in 1929.

 Career

 U.S. House

 A Democrat running as an anti-Long candidate in the 2nd congressional district, Boggs defeated incumbent Paul H. Maloney in the 1940 Democratic primary and won the general election unopposed.
 When he was sworn in he was, at 27, the youngest member of Congress.

 His initial election was not without controversy; five of his political allies who served as Orleans Parish election commissioners were convicted of changing 97 votes for Boggs's Democratic primary opponents into votes for Boggs.
 The case, United States v.
 Classic, reached the Supreme Court, where it established the federal government's authority to regulate local primary elections, setting a key precedent for later civil rights decisions.

-After an unsuccessful bid for renomination in 1942 against his predecessor Paul Maloney, Boggs joined the United States Navy as an ensign.
-He served the remainder of World War II.
+After an unsuccessful bid for renomination in 1942 against his predecessor Paul Maloney, Boggs enlisted in the United States Naval Reserve in November 1943, was commissioned an ensign, and served with the Potomac River Naval Command and the United States Maritime Service until January 1946.